 Hiking the Tour of Mont Blanc – Itinerary & Where to Stay

 If you’re a keen hiker then chances are that you’ve thought about hiking the Tour of Mont Blanc – TMB for short.
 If you haven’t heard about it then it may be something to add to your bucket list.
-I’m hiking it with my daughter in July and have spent the last few weeks trying to figure out an itinerary and where to stay.
-At the end of this post you will find links to each day’s walk – where you can learn from my mistakes.
+I hiked it with my daughter one July but it took me weeks to figure out an itinerary and where to stay.

 Where does the Tour of Mont Blanc start?